-Petersfield’s long reputation as a highly hospitable venue for sport was rapidly established.
-The club minutes refer to a number of dances and the first dinner is worthy of note as “… it was unanimously agreed that the speeches and songs should be intermixed”.
-The club continued to grow and at the end of 1928 had 60 members, 25 playing.
+Almost immediately, Petersfield’s by now long-held reputation as a highly hospitable venue was established.
+The Club minutes refer to a number of dances and the first dinner is worthy of note as “… it was unanimously agreed that the speeches and songs should be intermixed”.
+The Club continued to grow and at the end of 1928 had 60 members, 25 playing.

-The club affiliated itself to the Rugby Football Union in 1948 and in that year moved to Love Lane.
+The Club affiliated itself to the Rugby Football Union in 1948 and in that year moved to Love Lane.
 It was now able to get back to running two teams.
-Post match facilities were provided formerly at the Volunteer Arms (later the Welcome Inn) and then latterly at the Red Lion.
-Since the changing rooms at the Volunteer Arms backed onto the coal-yard and the manager was a Vice-President, the club became very popular as one of the few places with constant hot water, owing to the boilers being stoked on Saturday mornings.
-For many years after, the club occupied a back room at the Red Lion in college Street.
-This used to be a popular place to break the journey for other clubs travelling home to Portsmouth or London.
+Post-match facilities were provided formerly at the Volunteer Arms (later the Welcome Inn) at 1 Station Road and then latterly at the Red Lion on College Street.

-The club has gone from strength to strength with the move to these playing fields and the development of the Youth Section, and it is proud of the fact that it provides rugby for an age range of 6 ¬– 60.
-The senior playing strength is some 80 players, including ladies, and there are over 300 Mini, Youth and Colt playing members.
-Parents, and over 100 non-playing members, including Vice-Presidents, (who are a vital part of our club), make up the rest of the membership which overall, represents a true cross-section of our community.
+The Club has gone from strength to strength with the move to these playing fields and the development of the Youth Section, and it is proud of the fact that it provides rugby for an age range of 6 to 60.
+The senior playing strength is some 80-players, and there are upwards of 450 Mini, Youth and Colt playing members.
+Parents, and non-playing members, including Vice-Presidents, (who are a vital part of our Club), make up the rest of the membership which overall, represents a true cross-section of our community.